dentarg/auth0-blog/_posts/2017-01-26-docker-dashboard-with-react-typescript-socketio.markdown

 And then whenever you want to start your app and have it automatically recompile everything, you can simply run `npm start`!

-## Starting some React and Typescript
+## Starting some React and TypeScript

-The main body of our client application is going to be constructed using React and Typescript, which means we need to spend a little more time setting up one or two more tools.
+The main body of our client application is going to be constructed using React and TypeScript, which means we need to spend a little more time setting up one or two more tools.
 Once we set up a workflow for compiling the first component, the rest will easily follow.

 Firstly, let's have a look at how we're going to structure our React components.